 Learn how Intellias helped to build and support a comprehensive monitoring system for car diagnostics and real-time notifications to drivers

-Other approaches in pedestrian recognition
+Other approaches in pedestrian detection for autonomous vehicle

 Kalman Filter (KF) is a core component of pedestrian detection.
 KF implements a series of predictions and state updates which are executed as the single dataflow displayed next (fig. 2.):